-It is common to meet people who have the notion that estate planning is just a one-time process.
+It is common to meet people who have the notion that estate planning is just a one-time event.
 But that shouldn’t be the case because you must ensure that your plan aligns with your life’s changes.
+This is also one reason people hold off when they know they need a will.
+They are “waiting” for the perfect time, but there is no time like the present.

 Estate planning reviews and updates